 There are essentially three ways to close the governance gap.
 Each has a coherent case behind it.
 Each has a real constraint.

 Extend ESMA's model globally, or have major jurisdictions adopt parallel frameworks — the SEC in the US, the FCA in the UK, MAS in Singapore, SEBI in India.
-The advantage is enforceability and a tested model: the CRA Regulation has been operating for fifteen years, the audit regulators for longer.
+The advantage is enforceability and a tested model: the CRA Regulation has been operating since 2011 and the SEC's NRSRO framework since 1975 in some form.

 The ICVCM expands its mandate to include governance standards and conduct rules for carbon rating agencies.
 The advantage is that ICVCM is already the VCM's primary integrity body, has built the assessment-framework infrastructure, and is institutionally trusted by both buyers and standards bodies — the fastest path because ICVCM already convenes the parties.